rarezhang/Kmeans-and-Kernel-Kmeans/README.md

-# Programming Assignment - Python version
+# coursera - UIUC - clustering analysis in data mining - Programming Assignment - Python version
 ####Prerequisites:####

 * python: If you are working on your own machine, you will probably need to install Python.
 The code in this assignment works for python 2.7.